jancurn/actor-analyze-domains/README.md

 For each web page visited, the crawler extracts and saves the following information:

 - Page screenshot format (if `saveScreenshot` setting is `true`).
 The screenshots are stored in JPEG format to save disk space.
-  Note that taking screenshots is quite resource intensive and will slowdown your crawler.
+  Note that taking screenshots is quite resource intensive and will slow your crawler down.
 - HTML content (if `saveHtmlContent` setting is `true`)
 - Text body of the page (if `saveText` setting is `true`)
 - HTTP response headers